rahulkiwiqa/RuRa-bot-release/README.md

 **Designed by Rahul R Pandya** :computer: :octocat:

 ### Honour Board :bowing_man: :clipboard: -
- - Rutu Shah :girl:
+ - Rutu Shah - Member :girl:
- - Bhavin Nayee :boy:
+ - Bhavin Nayee - Contributor :boy:

 #### :warning: Any suggestions or bugs? :beetle: We're welcoming!  - Please add it as an issue in repository, we'll get back to you.